at Stone House Farm

 The Family Check-Up is a strengths-based intervention that reduces children’s problem behaviors by improving parenting and family management practices.
 The Family Check-Up provides parents with the tools that they need to manage their children’s behaviors effectively and to build a strong and positive relationship with their children.
 Any family (biological, foster, or kinship) raising a child/children ages 2-17 that have been impacted by caregiver drug use can be eligible.
-Referrals are accepted from agencies or families in Cumberland, Northumberland, Perry, and Upper Adams Counties.
+Referrals are accepted from agencies or families in Northumberland County.

 The Incredible Years® is a series of interlocking, evidence-based programs for parents, children, and teachers, supported by over 30 years of research.
 The goal is to prevent and treat young children's behavior problems and promote their social, emotional, and academic competence.
 The programs are used worldwide in schools and mental health centers, and have been shown to work across cultures and socioeconomic groups.